Road to Kandahar

 Jack put up his palm attempting to stop the explanations.
 “That could have been an ambush too.”

 Ali shook his head.
 “When the rescue mission began their search for the missing squad, they found broken gear, radios, uniforms with broken bones along the way.
-One more elite force sergeant died defending the other members.”
+To top it off, one more elite force sergeant died defending the other members on the rescue mission.”

 Jack shrugged.
 “I’ve heard that, too.
 But I found nothing about a giant in the after-action report.”

 Ali laughed.
 “Of course not.
-They know about the giants in the mountains and changed it.
+They know about the giants in the mountains and silenced it.
 I talked to the rescue leader.
 They made him sign a non-disclosure statement.”